Nivani/https-development/README.md

+This repository belongs with the article ["Automatic HTTPS for all your development servers" over at nvnh.io](https://nvnh.io/index.php/2022/10/24/automatic-https-for-all-your-development-servers/).

-This repository demonstrates how you can use HTTPS in development with any server, without changing any code.
+It demonstrates how you can use HTTPS in development with any server, without changing the code.
 We can do this by running a reverse proxy that will handle HTTPS for us.
 After trying Traefik and NGINX, Traefik was easier to configure.

 The `test-app` is a test application that demonstrates the use of HTTPS, websockets (WSS) and server-sent events.